junedkh/jmdkh-mltb/README.md

 sudo docker image prune -a
 ```
 4. Check the number of processing units of your machine with `nproc` cmd and times it by 4, then edit `AsyncIOThreadsCount` in qBittorrent.conf.
-5. You can add `CONFIG_FILE_URL` variable using docker and docker-compose, google it.

 ------

 ### Deploying on VPS Using Docker